 The following day in Bhaktapur, I had breakfast on the sunny rooftop terrace of my guesthouse (omelet, toasted bread, milk-coffee, and I asked for the local yogurt, called curt).
-I ate with a Dutch young woman, Melina, who graduated engineering and wanted to focus on pharmaceutics.
-She had been in Nepal for three weeks already and she was heading to Malaysia the following week.
+I chatted with a Dutch young woman, Melina, who graduated engineering and wanted to focus on pharmaceutics.
+She had been in Nepal for three weeks and she was heading to Malaysia the following week.

 Changu Narayan, Kathmandu Valley

 In the morning, I went to the crossroads from where buses went from Bhaktapur to Changu Narayan.
 I jumped in a minibus where a bus helper charged me more than normal but I wasn’t in a mood for a quarrel.
 Nevertheless, I got angrier when I had to pay another visiting fee at the entrance to Changu Narayan village.
 They didn’t give any discount on my ICOMOS membership card.
 However, I paid and went up to the temple compound, listed as a UNESCO heritage site.
 There, I discovered a courtyard full of deity statues, altars, and the main temple in a pagoda-style – all of them elegantly carved with countless deities.

 While I was walking on the streets in the village, I heard children singing in the courtyard of a school.
 I approached quietly and watched the spectacle.
 When the teachers saw me, they invited me to take a sit in front of the stage and take part in their festivity.
 On the road back to Bhaktapur, the bus helper tried not to give me back the change after I paid for my ticket.
 I scolded him, and he gave me the rest of the money right away.

 Bashgari-Kuttal, Kathmandu Valley